 The bottom line in my mind is that even if the release times are different, the active ingredient is the same and the dosage and timing should be able to be adjusted to have comparable efficacy.
 It is probably a non-issue when first starting out with the medication (perhaps starting with a lower dose or BID dosing until steady state if you know the formulation doesn’t have as much of delayed release), but this is more of an issue if someone has been on one formulation and is switching to another.

 Just to follow up, the FDA does require testing to show that the generic has the same bioavailability as the brand name drug.

-You can get the full details here on the FDA website.
+You can get the full details here (link removed 9/6/19 as no longer active) on the FDA website.

 From the above referenced page on the FDA website: